-- B. Determining seeding when teams' records are identical: The team with the better record for games played between the tied teams will be awarded the higher seed.
+A. Determining seeding when teams' records are identical: The team with the better record for games played between the tied teams will be awarded the higher seed.
 If their records are tied, then the team with the least runs scored against for those games will be awarded the higher seed.
-If the runs against for both teams are the same, then an authorized PPBA official shall decide by a coin toss. - C. This format requires significant follow up by the coaches and this organization.
-It also puts stress on coaches and players to win, which is not something we will allow in the younger divisions. - D. This format adds a level of complexity, particularly with regard to whether games count in the standings.
+If the runs against for both teams are the same, then an authorized PPBA official shall decide by a coin toss.

+B. This format requires significant follow up by the coaches and this organization.
+It also puts stress on coaches and players to win, which is not something we will allow in the younger divisions.
+It also adds a level of complexity, particularly with regard to whether games count in the standings.
 For example: any game not umpired by a PPBA official umpire cannot be counted in a team's record and a forfeit by either or both teams is considered a loss for each forfeiting team.
-Determining whether a team has forfeited is another source of potential disagreement that must be managed by the umpires and coaches. - iii.
-Prior to each season, the PPBA board will communicate which determine the Tournament format will be applied for each division and how teams will be seeded.
+Determining whether a team has forfeited is another source of potential disagreement that must be managed by the umpires and coaches.